ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

             ...
         }
         ````
-    * You can create your own value list by modifying the datapoint (wrench-icon behind the datapoint in the objects-tab of iobroker, see above)
+    * You can create your own value list by modifying the datapoint (wrench-icon, or rather gear-icon in new react-ui, behind the datapoint in the objects-tab of iobroker, see above)
 	* iQontrol will display a defined valueList as a drop down field in the dialog under the following circumstances:
 	    * if type is 'numbers' and the valueList has exact as many entries, as steps between min- and max of the datapoint or
 		* if type is 'boolean', but role is not 'switch' or